Chart Color Schemes

 Berwick - South East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-Ten projects identified by AreaSearch are expected to impact this region.
-Notable projects include Berwick Waters, Olio Residential Development, Clyde Road Upgrade, and Officer Town Centre Redevelopment.
-The following details these projects, focusing on those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that may impact this region.
+Notable ones are Beaconsfield Primary School Modernisation, Berwick Waters, Arena Berwick (Stage 3 Expansion), and Olio Residential Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.